 - to deal with your requests, complaints and enquiries

-We will use your information to deliver targeted advertising about our services to you when you visit our websites.
+- We may use your information to deliver targeted advertising about our services to you when you visit our websites

-We may process your personal data to comply with our legal and regulatory obligations e.g. preventing, investigating and detecting crime, fraud or anti-social behaviour and complying with law enforcement agencies.
+We may process your personal data to comply with our legal and regulatory obligations e.g. taxation, preventing, investigating and detecting crime, fraud or anti-social behaviour and to comply with actions taken by law enforcement agencies.

-We may share your personal data with our external third-party service providers who act either as our data processors or in some cases as data controllers in their own right e.g. professional advisors.
+We may pass personal data to our external third-party service providers who act either as our data processors or in exceptional cases as data controllers in their own right e.g. professional advisors.